cccedric/cpql/README.md

 This repository is released under the GNU license.
 See [LICENSE](LICENSE) for additional details.

 # 📝 Citation
-If you find our work useful, please consider citing:
+If you find our research helpful and would like to reference it in your work, please consider using one of the following citations, depending on the format that best suits your needs:

+For the Arxiv version:
 ```
 @article{chen2023boosting,
   title={Boosting Continuous Control with Consistency Policy},